 *1/2 / Amazon Image: A

-The rarely seen monster who comes up from the depths this time is a kind of giant rabid coelacanth who's been eating up tourists off the coast of a Hawaiian (actually the Philippines) hotel resort.
-The nervous wreck resort owner Mr. Forbes (a terribly hammy Kedric Wolfe) first denies the deaths are happening (it will kill his business!), then blames them on beach bum Timothy Bottoms and his charter boat captain uncle (Virgil Frye), who hang around the outdoor beachside bar looking for tourists interesting to charter their boat to search for bogus treasure.
-Frye is fun as the grizzled drunk Tom Waits/Nick Nolte kind of shaggy dog captain; he saves the film, almost, from the harpooning effect of Forbes' relentless showboating, Lost in his rabid dog Franklin Pangborn schtick, doesn't realize that his overacting is sinking the whole movie.
+The rarely seen monster this time is a giant rabid coelacanth who's been eating up tourists off the coast of a Hawaiian (actually the Philippines) hotel resort.
+Its stressed manager/owner Mr. Forbes (a terribly hammy Kedric Wolfe) first denies the deaths are happening (it will kill his business!), then blames them all on beach bum Timothy Bottoms and his charter boat captain uncle (Virgil Frye).
+These two shaggy dudes hang around the resort's outdoor beachside bar looking for guests looking for adventure, selling them to charter the boat and search for a bogus treasure.
+Frye is fun as the grizzled drunk Tom Waits/Nick Nolte kind of shaggy dog captain; he saves the film, almost, from the harpooning effect of Forbes' relentless 'rabid Franklin Pangborn'-style hissy schtick.
+Doesn't Griffith realize that his overacting is sinking the whole movie?
 It's hardly buoyant to begin with, but it's partly afloat when Wolfe isn't onscreen.
-Mostly this is thanks to the hip off-the-cuff post-dub style, the gorgeous girls (especially Susanne Reed as the heroine and Denise Hays as a leggy model) and and the beach scenery all beautifully HD thanks to (I'm guessing) the Shout Factory Corman upgrade.
+Mostly this is thanks to the hip off-the-cuff Altman-esuque overheard conversation overlap post-dub, the gorgeous girls who, as in most Corman joints, are capable professionals.
+Susanne Reed is the heroine hotel PR maven and possible Bottoms love interest; Denise Hays as a leggy model in town on a shoot, destined to be fed to coelacanth ere long; and; the Phillippines can often look (to me) too umid and grotty, but here the beach scenery all beautifully HD thanks to (I'm guessing) the Shout Factory Corman upgrade.

-Longtime Corman scriptwriter Charles B. Griffith directs with a nice leisurely (i.e. fairly inept) hand, figuring that if he follows the Jaws chalk marks while sneaking in hipster gags and soaking up the tropical charm, he can coast by on fumes.
-But his camera is so sloppily placed it seems like half the movie is going on in the background while the foreground lingers on a couple of tourist stereotypes shooting the shit (post-synced) at the lobby pamphlet rack (though I guess this too evokes Altman, who--confidentially--I find sexist and overrated).
+Charles B. Griffith, longtime Corman script writer, directs with a nice leisurely (i.e. fairly inept) hand, figuring that if he follows the Jaws chalk marks while sneaking in hipster gags and soaking up the tropical charm, he can coast by on fumes.
+But his camera is so sloppily placed it seems like half the movie is going on in the background while the foreground lingers on a couple of tourist stereotypes shooting the shit at the lobby pamphlet rack (though I guess this too evokes Altman, who--confidentially--I find sexist and overrated - shhhhh).

 The action picks up once the death toll is so high that greedy hotel manager Forbes can no longer hissy fit it away so he--in a moment of ingenious inspiration-- offers a cash prize for the monster's head, prompting a run on the Tiki lounge's decorative spears and the local pawn shop's gun section.
-That's when it gets real Mad Magazine sight gag-crazy (thus rewarding your sticking with it so long): a Japanese salaryman busts out a samurai sword, doing moves out on the rocks while two guys in full frogman suits walk backwards down the hotel stairs, and so on.
+That's when it gets real Mad Magazine sight gag-crazy (thus rewarding your sticking with it so long): a Japanese salaryman busts out his kitana, doing moves out on the rocks, probably presuming the coelacanth will shortly jump out of the depths and impale itself, while two guys in full frogman suits walk backwards down the hotel stairs with harpoon guns, and so on.
 It would almost come off like a savage satire of American 2nd amendment zeal if it was filmed with a bit more panache.

 But where Depths really deserves its 2.8 imdb rating is in the total wash of an ending (there hasn't been a more 'whoops we ran out of $$' climax since Cat Women of the Moon's) but fans of the New World will forgive it, especially when Bottoms uses their chewed up icthyologist friend (Charles Howerton) as bait, stuffing his wetsuit with plastic explosives while Susanne Reed protests indignantly (shades of Shriek of the Mutilated!).
-As the resort's publicist, co-star Reed can seem professional even when she's jaw-drop alluring in a bathing suit and grass skirt, though her endurance of Forbes' hammy conniption fits, as well as her indulging some skeevy German amateur photographer has dated badly.
-The counterweight to her sober ease is Denise Hayes, who gets the best lines as the stoned supermodel there to shoot a magazine spread. ("How do you like Hawaii?" asks a reporter as she disembarks in front of the hotel.
-"I've never been there," she says.)
+As the resort's publicist, co-star Reed can seem professional even when she's jaw-drop alluring in a bathing suit and grass skirt.
+She endures Forbes' hammy conniption fits too easily though; and seems pretty naive to go alone to an uninhabited island with some skeevy German amateur photographer so she can get his sleazy 'camera club'-style rocks off.
+The counterweight to her sober ease and come-and-go passivity is Denise Hayes, who gets the best lines as the stoned supermodel there to shoot a magazine spread. ("How do you like Hawaii?" asks a reporter as she disembarks from her limo, "I've never been there.")

 And Hey!
 Guess what else is on Prime?
 Creature from the Haunted Sea (1961), also written (not directed) by Griffith.
-A sublime example of his brand of deadpan comedy done right (i.e. in Papa Roger's capable, swift hands).
-They make a great late night double bill, with a combined time still shorter than Jaws and twice as funny.
-See 'em together on Saturday night and feel the ocean rocking you to sleep as moments of genuine idiocy mix with moments of genuine wit until one can't tell which is which.
-And who would have thunk that, in a way, Up from the Depths is the harbinger of all the tongue-in-cheek Asylum monster movies on Syfy these days, like Sharknado, and Dam Sharks?
-These two films (and the next one on our list) are more or less the grandparents of that whole movement!
+A sublime example of his brand of deadpan comedy done right (i.e. in Papa Roger's capable, swift directorial hands).
+The pair make a great late night double bill, with a combined time still shorter than Jaws and twice as funny.
+See 'em together on a late-late Saturday night and feel the ocean rocking you to sleep as moments of genuine idiocy mix with moments of genuine wit until one can't tell which is which.
+In way they are the harbinger of all the tongue-in-cheek Asylum monster movies on Syfy to come!
+Rejoice, brother!

 3. PIRANHA